Overview

 Polycythemia vera (PV) is a rare blood disorder that causes the body to create excessive red blood cells, resulting in thicker blood, potential problems, and an increased risk of blood clots.
 Despite the surplus of red blood cells, some people with PV suffer from iron insufficiency, usually accompanied by a lack of red blood cells.
-This contradiction poses a few questions: Why are iron level low with polycythemia?
+This contradiction poses a few questions: Why are iron levels low with polycythemia?
 Can polycythemia vera and anemia coexist, and how does this affect the body?

 Polycythemia Vera: Primary Vs Secondary

-Polycythemia vera (PV) is a type of blood condition known as myeloproliferative neoplasms (MPNs), in which the bone marrow generates unusually large red blood cells.
+Polycythemia vera (PV) is a type of blood condition known as myeloproliferative neoplasms (MPNs), in which the bone marrow generates giant red blood cells.
 PV is distinguished by the JAK2 gene mutation, which causes bone marrow to produce more red cells than required.
 Unlike secondary polycythemia, which is caused by extrinsic factors such as low oxygen levels or tumors that release erythropoietin, PV is inherent in the bone marrow’s activity.
 This distinction is critical in understanding why polycythemia vera and secondary polycythemia require different treatment strategies.

 Common Symptoms Of Polycythemia Vera